|Nutritional Guidelines (per serving)|

-It’s believed by some that the name Sally Lunn comes from the French soleil et lune, meaning “sun and moon.”
-Others believe that Sally Lunn was a baker who lived in England and made these breads for sale.
+It’s believed by some that the name Sally Lunn comes from the French Soleil et Lune, meaning “sun and moon.”
+Others believe that Sally Lunn was an English baker who baked these loaves to sell.
 Whichever story is true, Sally Lunn bread is a delicious, buttery bread that is traditionally made in a round shape.
 This recipe gives the bread its shape by baking it in a 9-inch tube pan.
 Sally Lunn tube bread also has a 3-hour rising time to help develop its buttery flavor.

 - 4 eggs, lightly beaten

 - 1 cup milk, room temperature